mayaanne/foundations/week-3/js-challenges/JS-olympics/js-olympics-challenge.md

 ## Release 5: Reflect

 Whew!
 Nice work, you must be exhausted, take some time to cool down and reflect.
-Include your reflection in your [week 3 reflections file](../../my-reflections-week-3.md) file.
+Include your reflection in your [Sprint 3 reflections file](../../my-reflections-sprint-3.md) file.
 This should take about 10-15 minutes.